-A picture taken after swim on 31st December, 2016, walking out from London Fields Lido.
+A picture was taken after swim on 31st December 2016, walking out from London Fields Lido.
 I was unemployed.
-The ground was frozen, like this month's, after the first snow.
+The ground was frozen, as this month's, after the first snow.
 Feeling like the whole world is collapsing.

-Knowing Lido will be reopen from 4th Jan is one of my best birthday gift from London Fields.
+Knowing Lido will be reopened from 4th Jan is one of my best birthday gift from London Fields.

 ((Only if life was measured by pool length.))